tendermint/go-amino/README.md

 Protobuf would be better if it were object-oriented.
 Since it isn't, the generated code is often not the logical objects that you really want to use in your application, so you end up duplicating the structure in the Protobuf schema file and writing translators to and from your logic objects.
-Wire can eliminate this extra duplication.
+Amino can eliminate this extra duplication.

 ### Interfaces and concrete types

-Wire is an encoding library that can handle interfaces (like Protobuf `oneof`) exceptionally well.
+Amino is an encoding library that can handle interfaces (like Protobuf `oneof`) exceptionally well.
 This is achieved by prefixing bytes before each "concrete type".